awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 + The required AWS Config rule, and any specific parameter values set by AWS Security Hub
 + Remediation steps

 Note that gaps in the control numbers indicate controls that are not yet released\.
-If a control is noted as **Retired**, Security Hub does not generate findings for that control\.
+If a control is noted as **Retired**, Security Hub removed it within the last 90 days and doesn't generate findings for that control\.
+Older retired controls aren't noted in the documentation\.

 ## Controls categorized by service<a name="controls-categorized-service"></a>